iqbalyarkhan/old-website/content/2020-08-02--Dynamic-Programming.md

 In this post, we'll be dealing with some interesting problems and we'll understand how to use DP to solve them.
 Before we deep dive let's see what types of problems can be solved using DP:

 - Recursive problems with overlapping structures.
 This means, any problem in the [recursion](/recursion) post that has substructure where we're solving already solved sub-problems (factorial, subset sum, common subsequence, common substring, min insertions and deletions, stair case etc).
 I've discussed such approaches in the [unbounded knapsack](/unbounded-knapsack) and [0-1 knapsack](/0-1-knapsack) posts.

+- Some problems are not recursive in nature but still use DP.
+These are problems where we need to keep track of previously calculated values and obtain current answer by performing some modification, or comparing those values.

 Let's look at a few techniques on how to solve such problems: